 Brain scans of participants revealed that two areas of the brain – the insula and the orbitofrontal cortex — are stimulated by both salt and spiciness.
 Eating spicy food may ‘trick’ the brain into thinking it has tasted salty food, and so reduce the craving for salt over time.

-One study in China followed 500,000 people aged 30 to 79 for seven years found that those who ate spicy foods once a week were actually ten percent less likely to die during the study!
+One study in China that followed 500,000 people aged 30 to 79 for seven years found that those who ate spicy foods once a week were ten percent less likely to die during the study!

 But won’t all that spicy food burn your mouth?
 Destroy your taste buds?